junxit/us-congress-bills-115/metadata.md

 - 2017-03-13 — Introduced in Senate
 - 2017-03-13 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2018-02-07 — Committee on Energy and Natural Resources Subcommittee on Public Lands, Forests, and Mining.
+Hearings held.
+With printed Hearing: S.Hrg.
+115-502.
+- 2018-05-17 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2018-07-23 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 115-306.
+- 2018-07-23 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+With written report No. 115-306.
+- 2018-07-23 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 525.